40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 24. Harvest The Rain

-Depending on your local ordinances and rainfall, you may be able to collect rain to help water your garden without jacking up your water bill.
+Depending on your local ordinances and rainfall, you may be able to collect rain to help water your garden.
 You can either purchase one that's made with eco-friendly materials or go the DIY route and retrofit an old, clean barrel or garbage can with a lid, a spigot and a downspout.
-It may take a little bit of time to set up, but it'll be worth it in the long term!
+It may take a little effort to set up, but it'll be worth it over the long term!

 25. Tour Your Local Waterfalls

-If you're lucky enough to live in an area with natural waterfalls, act like a tourist and take a local waterfall tour!
+If you're lucky enough to live in an area with natural waterfalls, act like a tourist and take a local waterfall tour.
 What does this mean?
-Make yourself an itinerary and plan to hit at least 3 waterfalls within an hour drive from your home.
-Pack a picnic basket with tasty food and beverages, and be sure to have your phone or camera ready for epic waterfall shots!
+Make yourself an itinerary and plan to hit at least three waterfalls within an hour drive from your home.
+Pack a picnic basket with tasty food and beverages, and make sure to have your phone or camera ready for epic waterfall shots!

 26. Build a Simple Rock Cairn

-This one is as simple as it gets, but it's a great way to relax your mind by working with your hands and focusing intently on one element of your surrounding environment.
-Just head to your nearest body of water, find some flat-ish rocks, and stack them as high as you can!
-Leave it when you go, so that others can appreciate your handiwork or even add to it!
+This one is as simple as it gets, but it's a great way to relax your mind by working with your hands and focusing on one element of your surrounding environment.
+Just find some flat-ish rocks and stack them as high as you can.
+Leave it when you go so others can appreciate your handiwork or even add to it!

 27. Plan A Scavenger Hunt

-The verdict is in: scavenger hunts are great fun for adults and kids alike!
-Take the traditional route and hide objects in the woods or have your own mini bioblitz!
+The verdict is in: scavenger hunts are great fun for adults and kids alike.
+Take the traditional route and hide objects in the woods or host your own mini bioblitz!
 The person who correctly identifies the most plants wins bragging rights and a fun eco prize.
-It's a great way to get everyone outside, and a little healthy competition never hurt anyone!
+It's a great way to get everyone outside — and a little healthy competition never hurt anyone!

 28. Break Out The Binoculars

-Grab binoculars and a local birding guide and head outside for some good old fashioned bird watching.
-See which species you can identify based on their songs, physical features, and activities.
-You might be surprised to see what your feathered neighbors are up to!
+Grab binoculars and a local birding guide (or the Merlin app!) and head outside for some good old fashioned bird watching.
+See what species you can identify based on their songs, physical features, and activities.
+You might be surprised to learn what your feathered neighbors are up to.

 29. Have a Backyard Movie Night